jk977/cs-450-dirty-cow/README.md

 Both scripts back up their respective `/etc` files to the user's home directory.
 This allows the scripts to be undone by overwriting the edited file with the back up.

 The first script allows anyone with valid credentials on the vulnerable machine to escalate their privileges.
 It puts the system into an unstable state, however.
-Programs that check the user's UID or GUID such as `sudo` are unable to find the user, since their old UID is gone.
-As such, when the logged in user is edited, the script is best used to gain temporary root access (e.g., by logging into a different TTY), obtain permanent root access from there, and restore the user's UID and GUID.
+Programs that check the user's UID or GUID, such as `sudo`, are unable to find the user, since their old UID is gone.
+As such, the script is best used to gain temporary root access (e.g., by logging into a different TTY), obtain permanent root access from there, and restore the edited user's UID and GUID.

 In the second script, the shell has root access, showing the possibility of an attacker providing an arbitrary server with a root shell on the vulnerable machine.
 Unlike the first script, this script grants immediate root access.